rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

             }
             if (payload.type == "setValue") {
-                // your control will get the data from Studio, so you can have your logic acc to your value let input = document.getElementById('in1');
+                // your control will get the data from app, so you can have your logic acc to your value let input = document.getElementById('in1');
                 input.value = payload.value;
             }